 B.A.
 Psychology – Gonzaga University

-Territories: Southern California (Ventura County to Orange County and inland), and Nevada
+Territories: Southern California (Santa Barbara County to Orange County and inland), Nevada

 Why are you in admissions at Gonzaga?

 One of my favorite things about Jesuit education is the commitment to cura personalis, or care for the whole person.
 As stated in our mission, a Gonzaga education develops students intellectually, spiritually, culturally, physically and emotionally.
 Our Admissions team incorporates this into the application process.
 We care for the whole student.
 The application process can sometimes be intimidating and daunting.
 As an Admission Counselor, I want to serve prospective students by being a resource and support system throughout the admissions process.
 I want to connect with students and let them know that we, at Gonzaga, care.